What is Account-Based Marketing (ABM)?

 Predictive marketing enables you to increase the size of your database with the right accounts.
 Using your data models, predictive demand generation provides insight into what accounts you should target with your marketing and sales efforts.

 With predictive marketing, you can identify what size/type of company you should be targeting, and you can actually ensure that you are reaching the right accounts.
 This helps to avoid wasting money trying to reach those who are unlikely to buy your product.

 When every facet of the marketing team is using data to focus their efforts on the accounts that matter most to your business, more of those accounts will close.
 See more on how to rally your teams together and be an ABM hero.

-Predictive marketing provides you with data-backed intelligence on how to select your target accounts, so your ABM tactics have a much higher success rate.
+Predictive marketing provides you with data-backed intelligence on how to select your target accounts, so your account-based marketing tactics have a much higher success rate.
 By not relying on guesswork to determine your target accounts, you can rest assured that marketing and sales’ time is spent on the right accounts.

 ABM & Predictive Marketing Resources

 Measuring ABM Success Metrics

 If you’re going to spend time and effort executing an ABM strategy, measuring the long-term success of your program is a no brainer.
 In most cases, you won’t need to splurge on a host of new tools to effectively measure ABM metrics.

 How is it Different than Traditional Demand Gen?